himiDias/ProgressManager/README.md

 - Problem with qss, not important right now but will be for final touches

-- Graph asthetics need to be done (later), add functionality/buttons to remove boundary lines
+- Graph asthetics need to be done (later), add functionality/buttons to remove boundary lines, add a maximise button to open graph window with more details

 - Improve code/performance by deleting widgte when refreshing